 \subsection{Degenerate fibers of (quasi-)elliptic fibrations}

 Usually, an elliptic fibration has fibers that are not smooth and the possible cases have been classified by Kodaira and N\'eron.
-The list is the same as in characteristic zero, cf. \cite[Chapter V, \S1]{Cossec; Dolgachev} and \cite[Theorem IV.8.2]{aec2}.
-This should not be such a surprise, as the classification of degenerate fibers rests on the adjunction formula and on matrices of intersection numbers, and these numerics do not depend on the characteristic of the ground field.
+The list in positive characteristic is the same as in characteristic zero, cf. \cite[Chapter V, \S1]{Cossec; Dolgachev} and \cite[Theorem IV.8.2]{aec2}.
+This is not such a surprise, as the classification of degenerate fibers rests on the adjunction formula and on matrices of intersection numbers, and these numerics do not depend on the characteristic of the ground field.

-Let us recall that the possible fibers together with their Kodaira symbols are as follows (after reduction): \begin{enumerate} \item an irreducible rational curve with a node as singularity (${\rm I}_1$) \item a cycle of $n\geq2$ rational curves (${\rm I}_n$) \item an irreducible rational curve with a cusp as singularity (${\rm II}$) \item a configuration of rational curves forming a root system of type $A_2^*$ (${\rm III}$), $\overline{A}_3$ (${\rm IV}$), $\tilde{E}_6$ (${\rm IV}^*$), $\tilde{E}_7$ (${\rm III}^*$), $\tilde{E}_8$ (${\rm II}^*$) or $\tilde{D}_n$ (${\rm I}^*_{n-4}$) \end{enumerate} In the first two cases, the reduction is called {\em multiplicative} or {\em semi-stable}, whereas in the last two cases it is called {\em additive} or {\em unstable}.
-The names multiplicative and additive come from the theory of N\'eron models \cite[Chapter IV]{aec2}.
-The other names are explained by the fact that semi-stable reduction remains semi-stable after pull-back, whereas unstable reduction may become semi-stable after pull-back.
-In fact, for every fiber with unstable reduction there exists a pull-back making the reduction semi-stable \cite[Proposition IV.10.3]{aec2}.
+Let us recall that the possible singular fibers together with their Kodaira symbols are as follows (after reduction): \begin{enumerate} \item An irreducible rational curve with a node as singularity (${\rm I}_1$). \item A cycle of $n\geq2$ rational curves (${\rm I}_n$). \item An irreducible rational curve with a cusp as singularity (${\rm II}$). \item A configuration of rational curves forming a root system of type $A_2^*$ (${\rm III}$), $\overline{A}_3$ (${\rm IV}$), $\widetilde{E}_6$ (${\rm IV}^*$), $\widetilde{E}_7$ (${\rm III}^*$), $\widetilde{E}_8$ (${\rm II}^*$) or $\widetilde{D}_n$ (${\rm I}^*_{n-4}$). \end{enumerate} In the first two cases, the reduction is called {\em multiplicative} or {\em semi-stable}, whereas in the last two cases, it is called {\em additive} or {\em unstable}.
+The latter names come from the theory of N\'eron models, see \cite[Chapter IV]{aec2} or \cite{BLR}.
+The former names are explained by the fact that semi-stable reduction remains semi-stable after pull-back, whereas unstable reduction may become semi-stable after pull-back.
+In fact, for every fiber with unstable reduction there exists a pull-back, whose reduction is semi-stable \cite[Proposition IV.10.3]{aec2}.

-For an elliptic fibration $S\to B$ from a smooth surface, the second Chern class (Euler number), can be expressed in terms of the singular fibers by {\em Ogg's formula}:
+For an elliptic fibration $S\to B$ from a smooth surface, the second Chern class (Euler number), can be expressed in terms of the singular fibers by {\em Ogg's formula}

 where $i$ runs through the singular fibers, $\Delta_i$ is the {\em minimal discriminant} of the singular fiber and $\nu$ denotes its valuation.
-If a fiber has $n$ irreducible components then this minimal discriminant is as follows
+If a fiber has $n$ irreducible components, then this minimal discriminant is as follows